MarkKouris/OpenGLRenderer/README.md

 # OpenGLRenderer
-This is a custom OpenGL renderer I originally made as part of a class at Digipen Demos Available on https://www.markkouris.com/ under CS300/350 Engine.
+This is a custom OpenGL renderer I originally made as part of a class at Digipen Demos Available on https://www.markkouris.com/ under the OpenGL renderer segment.
+The links to the youtube demos can also be found below: https://youtu.be/VamWJbjvFlo (reflection and fresnel demo) https://youtu.be/5o3roLDmkTA (improved camera and general functionality demo)

 ### notes:
 I plan to continually expand this project to allow more versatility and to allow for more use cases.